dgterritorio/relatorio.snig/monitor/README.md

 one at a time to the assigned worker thread (the set of tasks depends on the type of the service).
 A worker thread in turn notifies the results of a task through the main thread's event loop to the job that had submitted the task.
-Even though threads can handle queue of tasks a Job waits for a task completion before sending a new task to its thread, since a fatal error condition in one task interrupts the whole job.
+Even though threads have an internal queue of commands to execute a Job waits for a task completion before assigning a new task to the thread it holds, since a fatal error condition in one task interrupts the whole job.
+After the last task in a Job has completed a Job notifies the sequence it belong to and tells the ThreadManager to move the thread into the idle thread queue.

-Once created threads don't exit and wait for new tasks to be executed.
-But a mechanism for forcing idle threads to exit after a pre-determined amount of time spent in the idle threads queue is easy to implement.
+Once created threads don't exit and wait for new tasks to be executed, but a mechanism for forcing idle threads to exit after a pre-determined amount of time spent in the idle threads queue is easy to implement.